 Victoria is located on the southern tip of Vancouver Island and is home to several landmarks like the Royal BC Museum, the Butchart Gardens and the famous Fisherman’s Wharf.
 It’s surrounded by green spaces and ocean views lit up by the buzzing shops and restaurants of downtown Victoria.

 The city of Victoria is a leader in environmental initiatives focusing on promoting local, sustainable businesses and clean technology.
-It’s also on a the road to 100% renewable energy by 2050 and 50% landfill waste reduction by 2040.
+It’s also on the road to 100% renewable energy by 2050 and 50% landfill waste reduction by 2040.

 Visiting Victoria is a must for anyone planning a trip to Vancouver Island.
 It’s a destination with lots to see and do.
 From whale watching to high tea, here are the best things to do in Victoria, BC.

-How to Get to Victoria, British Columbia
+How To Get To Victoria, British Columbia

 By Ferry: BC Ferries: Victoria is located on Vancouver Island, a 1.5-hour ferry ride from Vancouver.
 You can board the ferry with a vehicle or use the shuttle service and ride as a walk-on passenger.
 The ferry departs from Tsawwassen and sails to Swartz Bay from Vancouver.